GULibrarySandbox/intro-text-mining-analysis-old/content/6-analyse.md

 ## code

+The use of computational analysis techniques in humanities reserach is the start point of Digital humanities reserach.
+Using code for analysis can show us paterns and connections not seen through close reading alone.
+The use of code in analysis can help us find greater meaning in the data.
-in digital humanites we generally use R and Python for analysis of cour corpus.
+In digital humanites we generally use R and Python for analysis of cour corpus.

-common types of analysis
+#### common types of analysis
 - sentiment analysis
 - text mining
 - mapping
 - plotting data

+These analysis types can tell us if a text is positive or negative, the occurance of key themes within a text, maps show not only locations but movements of people, the growth of cities and how we have changed the landscape.

+projects - exemplars ...

 {% capture text %}
 -
-- .{% endcapture %} {% include card.md header="Activity - bla " text=text %}
+- .{% endcapture %} {% include card.md header="Activity " text=text %}

 {% include button.md text="See the steps taken in this video" link="https://vimeo.com/....." color="info" %}

 -----

-### bla bla

-Sentence
+### Pathways to analysis

+no matter what data you are starting with, it is important that you have an idea of what you hope your analysis will tell you. data set clean data - transcibe, annotated analyse -

+visualise

 {% capture text %}
 - Activity.{% endcapture %} {% include card.md header="Activity - ..." text=text %}